 Need Same Day Results?
-Self-test to get Yes-No Results in 25 minutes
+DIY Test to get Yes-No Results in 25 minutes

-If time is of the essence and accurate results are required urgently, we also offer an innovative rapid self-test (LegionellaFast) which uses the latest “rapid-test” technology to detect legionella bacteria in water.
+If time is of the essence and accurate results are required urgently, we also offer an innovative rapid DIY test (LegionellaFast) which uses the latest “rapid-test” technology to detect legionella bacteria in water.

 Our handheld LegionellaFast is quick and simple to use and will deliver very accurate, easy to use, easy to understand YES::NO test results on-site in only 25 minutes.

-Do you need Legionella Testing or a Legionella Risk Assessment?
+Do you need Water Testing or a Risk Assessment?

 Every business in the UK that operates property, facilities or equipment and stores or uses water in any way will be required to conduct a legionella risk assessment – it is a legal requirement.
 While you can do this yourself, and test the water supply if required, wouldn’t it be easier to hire the experts to do it for you?
 This ensures you will be covered, and you will have the peace of mind of knowing your premises are safe, and that you have missed nothing.